 All of these losses must be associated with a physical injury under California law, not just emotional or mental trauma.

 Because of how California law limits non-economic damages, it is especially important for victims to present concrete evidence regarding their economic losses.
 Of course, talking about non-economic damages is important too, but estimating your future economic losses correctly is going to be vital.
-Your Sherman Oaks medical malpractice attorney will be able to help you gather the information you need to present this information.
+Your Sherman Oaks medical malpractice lawyer will be able to help you gather the information you need to present this information.

 If you or a loved one has been the victim of a medical malpractice lawsuit, you need legal help.
 A Sherman Oaks medical malpractice attorney will be able to help you gather information and data to present a realistic picture of all of your damages so that a jury or insurance company can appreciate the real value of your claim, regardless of the MICRA damage cap.
 Call Mancini & Associates for more information or to schedule an appointment.